sa-concept-refactoring/doc/main.typ

 = Appendix
 In this last section the personal reports from both authors can be found in which they reflect on the project (@report_jeremy and @report_vina).
+#if version_with_code {[
   It also contains the final version of the code written during this project (@source_code), which includes the implemented refactorings and the test project.

-Various other documents can also be found here, such as the assignment (@assignment), the declarations of independence (@declaration_of_independence) and the consent for publication (@publication).
+]}

+The assignment given can be found in @assignment.

 == Personal Report — Jeremy Stucki <report_jeremy>
 #include "chapters/personalReportJeremy.typ"